dojo/docs/dojox/editor/plugins/FindReplace.rst

 * When the last occurrence is found, a tooltip dialog is displayed to indicate the end of the search.
 * Regular expression is *NOT* supported.
 * Select Match case to search the text with case.
-* Select Backwards to search the text from the the current focus toward the beginning.
+* Select Backwards to search the text from the current focus toward the beginning.

 .. image :: Find.png